leuel-a/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - This script adds 007 permissions to file hello 9-John_Doe - This script addsd 753 permissions to file hello 10-mirror_permissions - This script mirrors the permissions of olleh to hello
+8-James_Bond - This script adds 007 permissions to file hello 9-John_Doe - This script addsd 753 permissions to file hello 10-mirror_permissions - This script mirrors the permissions of olleh to hello 11-directories_permissions - This script adds execute permission to all directories in the current working directory